nlinton/nlinton.github.io/_drafts/software/wsl_R_install.md

 For RStudio in session - type `quit("yes")` and it will end the session and pop up a button asking if you want a new session.

+`sudo rstudio-server start` and enter password for WSL.

 Once it is started you navigate to http://localhost:8787/

+Username and password are same as for WSL.